ruggeri/tech-notes/programming-languages/python.md

     operation.
 So don't do that!
 - Can turn a generator into a coroutine using the `@asyncio.coroutine` decorator.
 Just like spawn in JS.

+# `threading` and `multiprocessing`

 - Python also has the `threading` module, but of course you have the GIL.
 - `threading` is fairly low-level.
 Threading launches native threads that are scheduled 1:1.
 - `multiprocessing` is a module which starts other processes for parallelism.
 You can use it to call other Python functions.
-Python gives you some kind of IPC like pipes, but it's janky.
+Python gives you some kind of IPC like pipes, but it can feel janky.
 - In the `concurrent` library I believe there's a threadpool mechanism.
   It creates futures for you that you can wait for.
 It's just making it easier to launch a thread to perform a set of tasks?
   - But be careful not to block a thread pool thread with IO!
   - If you have many more threads in the pool than cores, and blocking IO happens quite seldom, you may still have high CPU utilization since the other threads can keep working.
 But since IO is so much slower than CPU, doing proportion of IO work will probably mean _all_ the threads will always be doing IO work almost all of the time, resulting in very low CPU utilization.
   - You can have starvation/deadlock if threads in the pool block on futures that are also scheduled on the pool, and if there are not enough native threads backing the pool.
 Best for naively parallelizable tasks.
-  - But I'm not entirely sure why asyncio is preferred to threading.
-  - Well, I think Python does spawn system threads, so you have to pay that cost.
-Even despite the GIL.
+- So Python has all the main concurrency ideas: multiprocessing, threading, and asyncio.
+Asyncio is the newest, and I think plays the nicest with many long connections that mostly just wait around on IO.

+# Other

 - Python has `*args` and `**kwargs`.
   - Any argument can be passed by name.
   - You have to pass all positional arguments first, then specify